PinaPhD/PinaPhD/README.md

 - 👋 Hi, I’m Agrippina Mwangi (Certified CCNA)
 - 👀 I’m interested in designing novel IoT-Edge Networks for extreme environments
 - 🌱 I’m currently learning AI for network automation to envision zero-touch networks
-- 💞️ I’m looking to collaborate on IoT-Edge, system reliability and resilience framework design and Reinforcement Learning
+- 💞️ I’m looking to collaborate on IoT-Edge, system reliability and resilience framework design, and Reinforcement Learning
 - 📫 How to reach me a.w.mwangi@uu.nl

 <!---